Reinvesting Profits Into Your Business

-How Grocery Stores Can Leverage Section 179 to Improve Cash Flow and Drive Growth
+How Your Business Can Leverage Section 179 to Improve Cash Flow and Drive Growth

-Grocery stores experienced stunning double-digit growth in 2020 and this has continued into 2021.
-While this double-digit growth was partially offset by higher costs, it’s safe to say the grocery retail industry has been highly profitable the past two years.
-[SUPERMARKETNEWS] This is fantastic news for the heroes working in the grocery industry.
+Grocery businesses have experienced stunning double-digit growth in 2020 and this has continued into 2021 and 2022.
+While this double-digit growth was partially offset by higher costs, it’s safe to say the retail industry has been highly profitable the past few years.
+[SUPERMARKETNEWS] This is fantastic news for the heroes working in the grocery and food service industry.
 They helped keep the nation fed over the past two years.
 Retailers have gone above and beyond ensuring safe shopping environments, keeping employees safe, addressing major supply chain issues, and coping with severe labor shortages.

-Industry and financial experts have concluded that consumer behavior has been greatly impacted by the past two years and that the ‘boom’ in the segment will continue even as different segments of the economy open back up.
-[BLOOMBERG] This is great news for the grocery industry in terms of gaining market share and continuing to grow profits, but it also provides new opportunities for future growth for those willing to make some smart investments.
+Industry and financial experts have concluded that consumer behavior has been greatly impacted by the past three years and that the ‘boom’ in the retail and food service segment will continue even as different segments of the economy open back up.
+[BLOOMBERG] This is great news for your business in terms of gaining market share and continuing to grow profits, but it also provides new opportunities for future growth for those willing to make some smart investments.

-Now is a great time for the grocery industry to take very proactive steps to invest in technology, invest in employee education, and take steps to compete in the digital economy.
-We’re seeing many grocery retailers invest heavily in their “ready meal” operations, their “fresh” offerings, and adding in-store dining to their operations.
+Now is a great time for the grocery and food service industries to take very proactive steps to invest in technology, invest in employee education, and take steps to compete in the digital economy and drive labor efficiency.
+We’re seeing many businesses invest heavily in their “ready meal” operations, their “fresh” offerings, and adding in-store dining to their operations.

-Section 179 is a great opportunity for grocery store operators to re-invest their most recent profits back into their business and adopt a smart depreciation strategy.
+Section 179 is a great opportunity for business operators to re-invest their most recent profits back into their business and adopt a smart depreciation strategy.
 This should help generate extra cash flow, driven by the attractive tax incentives while strengthening the business.

 “Section 179 of the U.S. internal revenue code is an immediate expense deduction that business owners can take for purchases of depreciable business equipment instead of capitalizing and depreciating the asset over a period of time [INVESTOPEDIA].”
 It may be possible that 100% of the equipment cost can be deducted from a taxable income in the same year it’s purchased.